thomasabishop/eolas/Electronics_and_Hardware/Digital_circuits/Latches.md

 Let's talk through the logic at each state change:

 - When _S_ is set to 1, output _Q_ becomes 1 also
   - N1 is receiving 1 from S and 0 from R by way of N2.
-This is the inversion of OR so TF equals F.
+This is the inversion of OR so TF equals F. Thus N1 is outputting 0.
-  - Hence N2 (which is the state of Q) is receiving 0 from N1 as its top input and 0 from R as its bottom input.
-In NOR, FF equals T hence Q is 1
+  - Thus N2 is receiving 0 from N1 as its top input and 0 from R as its bottom input.
+It is therefore outputting 1 because with NOR, FF equals T. For this reason, _Q_ is 1 because is directly connected to _R_.
 - When _S_ goes to 0, _Q_ remains 1
-  - N2 is receiving 0 from N1 as the top input and 0 from R as the bottom input hence the ohverall input is FF which means NT is outputting T and Q remains 1
+  - N2 is receiving 0 from N1 as the top input and 0 from R as the bottom input hence the overall input is FF which means N2 is outputting T and Q remains 1
   - N1 is outputting 0 because it is receiving 0 as its top input and 1 from its bottom input
 - When _R_ is set to 1, the memory bit is cleared and _Q_ becomes 0.
   - N2 is receiving 1 from R as its bottom input and 1 from the output of N1 as its top input.
 Therefore it is outputting TT which in NOR evaluates to F hence Q is 0